Semicolonstartingtexts/conversationhubstandards/standards.md

 Sets System Commands

-Build a set with/from… called/named/as…, Build an empty set called/named/as…, Save what I have stacked as a set called/named/as…, Add the phrase/phrases… to the set named/called…, Add the phrase/phrases…, Add that to the set…, Add that to the set named/called…, Remove the phrase/phrases… from the set named/called…, Remove the phrase/phrases…, Remove that from the set…, Remove that to the set named/called…, Stack the … set…, Unstack the set…, Swap sets for the … set…
+Build a set with/from… called/named/as…, Build an empty set called/named/as…, Save… as a set called/named/as…, Add the phrase/phrases… to the set named/called…, Add the phrase/phrases…, Add that to the set…, Add that to the set named/called…, Remove the phrase/phrases… from the set named/called…, Remove the phrase/phrases…, Remove that from the set…, Remove that to the set named/called…, Stack the … set…, Unstack the set…, Swap sets for the … set…

 First Aid System Commands